thurstonsand/scala-cass/docs/cass3/src/main/tut/cass3/type-mappings.md

 final case class Time(millis: Long)
 ```

-* There are overrides for both the Joda library and Jdk8 Time library that take advantage of Cassandra's new codecs.
+* There are overrides for both the joda library and jdk8 time library that take advantage of Cassandra's new codecs.
 These codecs have to be registered with your `Cluster` instance; [See date codecs](/30/date-codecs.html) for more